chaosparrot/marithime_talon/README.md

 [ ] - Add clipboard pasting insert support
 Right now it isn't possible to use clipboard pasting as a way to insert things rather than typing out the characters one by one.
 This makes the insertion slower than it could be.
 This can be done with 'Ctrl+C' and 'Ctrl+V', or 'Ctrl+Shift+C' and 'Ctrl+Shift+V' in terminals.
 Though we probably want to use `action.edit.paste()` to make it compatible with other packages.
 We do need to be aware that in terminals there is a possibility that `Remove trailing white-space when pasting` is turned on, which might cause desyncs.

-[~] - Refactor last action type into state machine Technically the repetition flow is an implicit state machine that doesn't quite belong in either the InputFixer or the VirtualBuffer.
+[x] - Refactor last action type into state machine Technically the repetition flow is an implicit state machine that doesn't quite belong in either the InputFixer or the VirtualBuffer.
 Ideally this gets moved to its own class so it can be unit tested like the rest.
 Now it will just have to be manually tested like some other context related stuff.
 With it, tackle the following known bugs:
 - Formatting isn't taken into account properly - should use the same formatting if it is mixed
 - Skipping a correction does not move to the next best match but instead to the current match, this is hard to fix because we don't want to skip over elements twice